silversub/terraform/provider/classic-infrastructure-resources.md

-For more information about how to configure a firewall, see the [docs](/docs/hardware-firewall-shared?topic=hardware-firewall-shared-about-hardware-firewall-shared-).
+For more information, about how to configure a firewall, see the [docs](/docs/hardware-firewall-shared?topic=hardware-firewall-shared-about-hardware-firewall-shared-).

 ### Sample Terraform code
 {: #shared-fw-sample}